larsw/accumulo-access-rs/accumulo-access/README.md

 ## Functionality

-* Mostly follows the specification.
 * Using the equivalent method in `caching::check_authorization` will memoize/cache the result based on the input (expression+authorization tuple).
 * Possibility to return parsed expression as an expression tree; either as a serde JSON Value-based tree, or a JSON string representation.

-## Limitations

-* It doesn't limit the unicode ranges in quoted access tokens (ref. the specification).
-* It doesn't have functionality for normalizing expressions (ref. the Java-based accumulo-access project).

 ## Known usages